Slovenia in the Eurovision Song Contest: 2010s

-Recent participation

 For 2014, RTVSLO confirmed that they would organise EMA 2014 after being the last country to confirm participation despite more speculations over a potential withdrawal.
 The winner of the eighteenth edition of EMA was Tinkara Kovač with "Round and Round".
 Kovač reached the final marking Slovenia's first final appearance since 2011.
 The country finished in 25th place with 9 points (8 from Montenegro and 1 from Macedonia).
 For the 2015 contest, Slovenia was represented by Maraaya with "Here for You".
 The duo qualified for the final in 5th place, including twelve points from Azerbaijan and Montenegro.
 In the final, Slovenia finished in 14th position with 39 points - the country's best result since 2011.
 Following the contest, "Here for You" went on to enter the 'Top 50 Charts' in Slovenia, Austria, Slovakia, Finland and Belgium.

+For the following two years, Slovenia was absent from the final with ManuElla and Omar Naber failing to qualify.
+However, in both 2018 and 2019 Slovenia qualified for the final twice in a row once again.
+Lea Sirk reached 22nd with "Hvala, ne!" and Zala Kralj & Gašper Šantl achieved fifteenth place with 105 points - the most points ever scored by Slovenia in a Eurovision final.